fiyinfoluwa-sys/pro-portal-flagging/README.md

 # Pro Portal Flagging Tool

-This project is a web application that allows users to evaluate and flag specific entries from a data portal using a simple frontend built with AngularJS and PrimeNG.
-It supports user actions such as evaluating data, marking flags, overriding flags, and tracking feedback.
+This web application was developed as part of a technical assessment for a potential internship at Touchstone Institute.
+The tool allows users to review entries from a data portal and flag them based on specific evaluation criteria.

+Built with AngularJS and PrimeNG, the application includes the following key features:
+- ✅ Flag and evaluate individual data entries
+- 🔄 Override or update existing flags
+- 📝 Submit user feedback linked to flagged entries

+The tool streamlines the review process and supports better data quality control through user-driven feedback.

 ## Project Structure